 Tips For Managing Arthritis In Dogs

 Your best friend has always bounded around the backyard and trotted easily by your side during walks.
-As your dog ages, some of the spring will inevitably go out of his step.
+As your dog ages, some of the spring will inevitably go out of his step and you may need to look for products to help your older dog live more comfortably.
 But if you notice him occasionally having difficulty rising from sitting or avoiding activities he once loved, it’s possible he is showing the early signs of dog arthritis.
 Among the most common causes of chronic pain in dogs, some form of arthritis afflicts one in five adult dogs in the United States.
 The joint ailment is among the top ten reasons owners take their dogs to the vet.

 Because your best friend is not one to complain, it’s important that you keep an eye on him for symptoms of canine arthritis, especially as he gets on in years.
 Read on to learn the warning signs of arthritis, what you can do to mitigate the symptoms, and how you can help your dog live with the condition in as much comfort as possible.